dbucher1234/AI_molecular_generator/README.md

    Generate a large pool of candidate analogues.

 4. **Scoring & Filtering**
-   Compute predicted log P, CNS-MPO score, and scaffold novelty to select polar, BBB-impermeable scaffolds.
+   Compute predicted log P, and compound novelty to select new polar analogues.

-5. **Remove Known Molecules**
-   Eliminate any molecules already present in ChEMBL or PubChem to focus on novel hits.

 ---